How To Improve Your Guitar Technique And Play Guitar Clean - Part 1

 The solution is to stop your brain from sending your fingers instructions to ‘lift off' of each note and instead to simply ‘relax’.
 When your finger relaxes it will naturally, immediately and effortlessly ‘release’ the note you just played.
 There are 2 main benefits to this:

 It is now very important to realize two things.
-First you CAN solve these problems and improve your guitar technique.
+First you CAN solve these guitar playing problems and improve your technique.
 Second, it won’t happen over night, this will take time and some consistent practice (possibly over several weeks or longer).
 But the benefits of being able to play guitar clean are well worth the patience required.

 In Part 2 of this article series we'll focus on the last group of guitar technique challenges so that you have all 5 key elements to improve your guitar technique and play guitar clean.